nsnyder1992/OrderProcessingSystem/README.md

 # Order Processing System

-The objective of this project is to decribe how to implement a Order Processing System for a Robot Cafeteria.
+The objective of this project is to describe how to implement a Order Processing System for a Robot Cafeteria.
 The Cafeteria will start off with 3 workers: a cashier, a chef, and a waiter.
-The purpoose of this project is not to describe operation of the Robots, but how these robots will interact with the Ordering System.
+The purpose of this project is not to describe operation of the Robots, but how these robots will interact with the Ordering System.
 This project needs to be able to scale as the popularity of the Cafeteria increase.

 ## Workflows